Barkerprooks/aoc2024/README.md

 # Advent of Code 2024
 Trying out a different language each day.

-## Days
 Assuming you have the compiler/interpreter in your `$PATH`, you can run the source code using any of the commands below.

-You can also use the script `run-day.sh` to run a specific day.
+You can also use the script `run-day.sh` to run a specific day on UNIX machines.

+<small>NOTE: as of now this has only been tested in Arch Linux</small>

 ```
 # mark the script as executable